Leaving Hong Kong: Farewell Gift Guide

 This memory book from Thinq Hong Kong ($150) will keep memories of Hong Kong friends alive forever and is a great farewell gift for the kids’ BFFs.
 There are pages for each friend to complete as well as pictures and fascinating facts about Hong Kong.
 Why not pass it around the friendship group and get it completed before gifting it?

 This beautiful framed HK transport-themed artwork from Fiona Paton Design will bring memories of Hong Kong into their new bedrooms.
-Die cast metal vehicles like Hong Kong taxis, trams and busses are mounted in a shadow box frame and prices start at $690.
+Die cast metal vehicles like Hong Kong taxis, trams and busses are mounted in a shadow box frame and are all priced at $680.

 The book ‘My Dragon Hunt’ from All About Me can be personalised with a child’s name and a ‘lookalike’ character using stickers (the vendors will stick them on for you, or you can purchase it as an activity pack for the child to complete).
 The story follows an adventure around Hong Kong searching for a dragon and seeing lots of famous places along the way (starts at $180 for the DIY sticker book version).